mediadnan/Failures/docs/source/guide/reporting.md

 ````

 ## Labeled scopes
-The reporter is often used to report failures, and by reporting I mean keeping failures until the called function
+The reporter is often used to report failures, and by reporting I mean keeping failures until an action ends,
-returns, and we explicitly decide to handle registered failures.
+and explicitly decide to handle those registered failures.

 Consider a simple example, a function that takes a number, either ``str``, ``int`` or ``float`` and evaluates the square
 root of its inverse, and just for demonstration purpose, we will split it into two functions.